-Hardly a day goes by without there being a news story or social media headline which involves an organisation who has suffered a Data breach or become the victim of Cyberattack.
+Hardly a day goes by without there being a news story or social media headline which involves an organisation who has suffered a data breach or become the victim of a cyberattack.

-However, if you are truly serious about improving Cybersecurity, don’t go for the ‘quick win’, because it simply isn’t working.
-For the last twenty years, the IT Crowd, Cybersecurity and Data Protection specialists having been offering ‘top tips’ to improve your Cybersecurity, but it’s not working.
-Cybercrime and our reliance on devices and technology is on the increase, while our understanding of Cybersecurity and Data Protection has remained static, at best.
+If you are truly serious about improving cybersecurity, don’t go for the ‘quick win’, because it simply isn’t working.
+For the last twenty years, the IT crowd, cybersecurity and data protection specialists have been offering ‘top tips’ to improve cybersecurity, but it’s not always enough.
+Cybercrime and our reliance on devices and technology is on the increase, while our understanding of cybersecurity and data protection has remained static, at best.

-I believe in order to improve Cybersecurity we need to do a number of things before we even begin looking at technology itself.
+In order to improve cybersecurity we need to do a number of things before we even begin looking at technology itself.

-We present facts and figures, and statistics, which are important, but don’t tell a story.
-People leave Cybersecurity training knowing that Cybercrime is on the increase, and sympathise with the victims.
-But they rarely understand how that impacts them personally, and therefore they are less likely to care.
-If they don’t care, then they are less likely to retain the knowledge and translate it into their day-to-day lives, and habits.
+We present facts and figures, and statistics, which are important but don’t tell a story.
+People leave cybersecurity training knowing that cybercrime is on the increase and sympathise with the victims.
+They don’t always understand however, how that impacts them personally and therefore they are less likely to give it the consideration it requires.
+Consequently, they are less likely to retain the knowledge and translate it into their day-to-day lives and cyber habits.

-Understandably, but for far too long, Cybersecurity has been seen as the IT Crowds job.
-The IT Crowd are expected to protect us, and the systems and services we use.
-But this is like expecting the car mechanic to ensure we are all safe road users.
+Understandably but for far too long cybersecurity has been seen as the IT departments responsibility.
+They’re expected to protect us and the systems and services we use.
+This is like expecting the car mechanic to ensure we are all safe road users.

-To improve Human security, I often say we need to meet people where they are.
+To improve human security, we need to meet people where they are.
 This means we need to understand both the emotional and physical aspects of their world.
-If people are stretched, or stressed, they are likely to act in haste, click on infected links, or make a simple mistake which leads to a Data breach.
-In audits, I pay close attention to things like attrition and retention within the department.
+If people are stretched, or stressed, they are likely to act in haste, click on infected links, or make a simple mistake which leads to a data breach.
+In audits, we pay close attention to things like attrition and retention within the department.
 How overworked are people?
-Is the person sat opposite me wearing multiple ‘hats’, and spinning far too many plates.
-If they are, are they likely to be listening when I give them a presentation telling them “Think before you click”?
+Is the person sat opposite me wearing multiple ‘hats’ and spinning far too many plates.
+If they are, are they likely to be listening when we give them a presentation telling them “Think before you click”?

-If we are to improve Cybersecurity, we need to bring other people ‘along on the journey’ with us and that means moving out of the IT room and speaking to other people.
-Asking “What concerns you about Information Security in your department and others?” is better than just assuming you know what is best for the business.
+If we are to improve cybersecurity, we need to bring other people ‘along on the journey’ with us and that means moving out of the IT room and speaking to other people asking, “What concerns you about Information Security in your department and others?”
+This is more effective than just assuming you know what is best for the business.

-If you have a marketing function, you can also ask them to help you inject a little fun and life into your Cybersecurity progamme.
-Yes, I said ‘fun’!
-Cybersecurity may be a serious topic, but it doesn’t mean you can’t have fun with it.
+If you have a marketing function, you can also ask them to help you inject a little fun and life into your cybersecurity programme.
+Cybersecurity may be a serious topic, but it doesn’t mean you can’t have fun with it!

 Finally… some tips

-For those of you who skipped straight to the ‘tips’, I hope you weren’t expecting any quick fixes.
 The following steps require commitment and dedication.
 If you were hoping for advice, such as “Install a firewall”, you’ve come to the wrong blog.
 Google “Top ten tips for Cybersecurity” and I’m sure you’ll find some steps you can take that will make things feel better for a while.
-But if you’re looking for ways to improve Cybersecurity, and build something that will continually improve, the following just might get you there.
+If you’re looking for ways to improve cybersecurity and build something that will continually improve for the long term, the following just might get you there.

-There’s really no point moving forward unless you have Leadership that is committed to this task.
+There’s really no point moving forward unless you have leadership that is committed to this task.
 It’s not enough for them to point at you and say “Make IT work!”
-Ask them why this is important; ask them to support you.
-They need to demonstrate that they are committed to this task and supporting you.
+Ask them why this is important, ask them to support you.
+They need to demonstrate that they are committed to this task and to supporting you.
 This is no time for ‘lip service’.

 Start with the end in mind